Security model¶

 RUNEWARD_AUDIT_WEBHOOK_URL/RUNEWARD_AUDIT_FILE) for SIEM ingestion, over a non-blocking queue that never stalls the ledger.
 A built-in anomaly detector flags novel egress targets, exec bursts, and denial spikes (RUNEWARD_ANOMALY_*). - Terminal session recording.
 With

-copy_fromcopies into the sandbox; the host tree is never mounted, so the agent can't reach beyond what you seeded.
+copy_fromcopies into the sandbox; the host tree is never mounted.
+Request-time overrides are administrator-only.
 SetRUNEWARD_COPY_FROM_ROOTS(a colon-separated allowlist) to confine which host directoriescopy_frommay read; sources outside the roots fail creation. - Kubernetes multi-tenancy.
 The managed namespace carries Pod Security

 Admission labels (

-RUNEWARD_K8S_PSA_ENFORCE, or the chart'spodSecurityStandard), sandbox containers always dropALLcapabilities and disable privilege escalation, and an optional default-deny NetworkPolicy (DNS-only egress) isolates sandbox pods (RUNEWARD_K8S_NETWORK_POLICY, or the chart'snetworkPolicy.enabled) so cells can't reach each other or the control plane laterally. - Admission enforcement defaults.
+RUNEWARD_K8S_PSA_ENFORCE, or the chart'spodSecurityStandard), Citadel containers always dropALLcapabilities and disable privilege escalation, and an optional default-deny NetworkPolicy (DNS-only egress) isolates Citadel pods (RUNEWARD_K8S_NETWORK_POLICY, or the chart'snetworkPolicy.enabled) so cells can't reach each other or the control plane laterally. - Admission enforcement defaults.
 The validating ClusterPolicy webhook is

 fail-closed (